google/WebFundamentals/src/content/en/fundamentals/getting-started/codelabs/debugging-service-workers/index.md

 * Refresh the page

 In the Application panel you might notice an Error shows up.
-This seems scary but clicking the __details__ button reveals that it's just the __Application__ panel telling you that your old service worker was forcibly updated.
+This seems scary but clicking the __details__ button reveals that it's just the __Application__ panel telling you that your old Service Worker was forcibly updated.
 Since that was the intention, this is totally O.K., but it can serve as a useful warning so you don't forget to turn the checkbox off when you're done editing the `service-worker.js` file.

 ![a039ca69d2179199.png](img/a039ca69d2179199.png)

-### Inspecting cache storage
+### Inspecting Cache Storage

 Notice that the __Cache Storage__ menu item in the __Application__ panel now has a caret indicating it can be expanded.

-* Click to expand the  __Cache Storage__ menu, then click `my-site-cache-v1`
+* Click to expand the  __Cache Storage__ menu, then click on `my-site-cache-v1`

 ![af2b3981c63b1529.png](img/af2b3981c63b1529.png)

-Here you can see all of the files cached by the service worker.
-If you need to remove a file from the cache you can right-click it and select the __delete__ option from the context menu.
+Here you can see all of the files cached by the Service Worker.
+If you need to remove a file from the cache you can right-click on it and select the __delete__ option from the context menu.
 Similarly, you can delete the entire cache by right-clicking on `my-site-cache-v1` and choosing delete.

 ![5c8fb8f7948066e6.png](img/5c8fb8f7948066e6.png)

 ### Cleaning the slate

 As you may have noticed, along with __Cache Storage__, there are a number of other menu items related to stored resources, including: Local Storage, Session Storage, IndexedDB, Web SQL, Cookies, and Application Cache ("AppCache").
 Having granular control of each of these resources all in one panel is extremely useful!
 But if you were in a scenario where you wanted to delete all of the stored resources it would be pretty tedious to have to visit each menu item and delete their contents.
-Instead, you can use the __Clear storage__ option to clean the slate in one fell swoop (note that this will also unregister any service workers).
+Instead, you can use the __Clear storage__ option to clean the slate in one fell swoop (note that this will also unregister any Service Workers).

 * Select the __Clear storage__ menu option
 * Click the __Clear site data__ button to delete all stored resources

 ![59838a73a2ea2aaa.png](img/59838a73a2ea2aaa.png)

-If you go back and click `my-site-cache-v1` you'll now see that all the stored files have been deleted.
+If you go back and click on `my-site-cache-v1` you'll now see that all the stored files have been deleted.

 ![317d24238f05e69c.png](img/317d24238f05e69c.png)

 __What's with the gear?__

-Because the service worker is able to make its own network requests, it can be useful to identify network traffic which originated from the worker itself.
+Because the Service Worker is able to make its own network requests, it can be useful to identify network traffic which originated from the worker itself.

 * While `my-site-cache-v1` is still empty, switch over to the Network panel
 * Refresh the page